Te Regalo el Mar

-Te Regalo El Mar is the fourteenth studio album by Dominican singer Frank Reyes.
+Te Regalo El Mar (I Give You The Sea) is the fourteenth studio album by Dominican singer Frank Reyes.
 It was released on September 14, 2007, by J & N Records and JVN Musical Inc. The album was a success with two of its singles peaking on the Billboard charts.
 One of the singles, "Te Regalo El Mar", peaked at number 7 on the Tropical Airplay chart.
 Another single is the song "Amor Desperdiciado", which peaked at number 1 on the same chart.
 It also peaked at 33 on the Hot Latin Songs chart and number 28 on the Latin Rhythm Airplay chart.